“Religious groups… must adhere to the leadership of the Communist Party of China.”

 China asserts its right to control one of the fundamental aspects of Tibetan Buddhist belief: reincarnation.
 There are thousands of reincarnated “lamas” in Tibet and China’s atheist regime claims the right to “approve” them all.
 It also plans to control the most important reincarnation of all: the leader of Tibetan Buddhism, the Dalai Lama.

 For China, the greatest religious threat it faces is the almost universal devotion felt by Tibetans for the Dalai Lama.
 His exile from Tibet remains one of Tibetans’ deepest grievances under Chinese rule.
 Tibetan writers, singers and protesters frequently call for his return – and are punished for it.
-China demonises him, with a recent state media article accusing him of sympathy for Islamic State.
+China demonises him, as with a state media article accusing him of sympathy for Islamic State.
 His pictures and teachings are banned and Tibetans face harsh punishments for being found in possession of them.
 In January 2014 the Tibetan monk Thardhod Gyaltsen was sentenced to 18 years in prison after police found him storing pictures and recordings of the Dalai Lama during a raid on his monastery in 2013.

 Beijing’s strategy is to control Tibetan Buddhism at the very highest level by deciding who the new Dalai Lama will be after the death of the 14th.
 It has taken this approach before.
 In 1995, it abducted Gedhun Choekyi Nyima (pictured below), a six-year-old boy who had been identified by the Dalai Lama as the Panchen Lama – generally regarded as the second-highest figure in Tibetan Buddhism.
 He has not been seen in public since.
 Instead, China appointed its own “Panchen Lama”, who has a political role in Beijing and is rejected by Tibetans as a fake.

 If it appoints its own "Dalai Lama", China will be subverting the deep spiritual traditions of Tibetan Buddhism for its political ends.
-The Dalai Lama has said he will consult with religious authorities and Tibetans on whether there should be a 15th Dalai Lama and if the institution is to continue, will leave clear instructions on the process to identify his reincarnation.
+The Dalai Lama has said he will consult with religious authorities and Tibetans on whether there should be a 15th Dalai Lama and, if the institution is to continue, will leave clear instructions on the process to identify his reincarnation.
 He has stated clearly that only someone chosen by that method will be the true Dalai Lama.

 Members of the Chinese government have described his position as “blasphemy” and a “betrayal”.
 Undoubtedly, however, a Chinese-appointed Dalai Lama would be universally rejected by Tibetans.